Saturday, December 25, 2021

 it’s been long since mammoths

-sank to gouge these slurpy folds,
+sank to gouge this slurpy fold,

 or the mud wolfed down a pterodactyl.

-still, it harbors hints of these creatures,
+it harbors hints of those creatures

-stashed among other memorabilia,
+stashed among many other memorabilia:

 a zoo Noah’s Ark never attained.

-someday it will eat humans
+someday the mud will eat humans

-and their flagrant vehicles too--
+and their flagrant vehicles too.

-all those pockmarks of sole,
+all those pockmarks from rubber soles,

-and crosshatches of truck tread--
+and crosshatches of truck tread,

-the whole kit and caboodle
+the whole kit and caboodle,

 and then, stoic yet prophetic,

-the palimpsest undramatic
+the mud, that palimpsest undramatic,

 will smile without smiling